Joel-Haeberli/it-security-docs/docs/themes/Session Fixation Attack.md

 ## How the attack works

 Attacker first sets up and keeps alive a session.
-He then poisons a URL which takes the session in the URL and uses this URL for e.g. pishing and sending it to victims who use the web page.
+He then poisons a URL which takes the session in the URL and uses this URL for e.g. phishing and sending it to victims who use the web page.
 If the victim opens the web page, it will be authenticated using the session given by the attacker.

 Don't use session identifiers in URL.
 Reset the session on each login.